 - Further copies may be ordered at a later date for an additional charge by applying online.

-They will send the information onto us.
-We will register the birth and can send you the short birth certificate (free of charge) in the post.
+The Register Office you visit will send the information onto us and we will complete the registration.
+After payment is taken we will send you the certificate in the post.

 The Lambeth Register Office is the busiest registration service in London so it is not uncommon for parents to go to a more local register office to where they live to make a declaration of the birth.